bkimmig/bkimmig.github.io/pages/index.rst

         <div class='container-fluid'>

-        I obtained by bachelors degree in physics in 2012.
-I then spent a few years doing research in Astrophysics - mostly stuff in the local galaxy involving kinematics and chemical compositions of stars.
+        I obtained by bachelors degree in physics.
+After graduation, I spent a few years doing research in Astrophysics - mostly stuff in the local galaxy involving kinematics and chemical compositions of stars.
 It was during this time that I found an interest in computer science, stats, and machine learning; eventually landing in a master's program for computer science at the University of Utah.
 In Portland, I have been working as somewhat of a hybrid software engineer and data scientist at <a href="https://www.vacasa.com/">Vacasa</a>.

         </div>